nikon-dev/nikon-dev.github.io/content/index.md

 }
 ---

-You have just landed to my personal website.
 Welcome!
+You have landed to Nikon Sugar's personal website.

 This is everything about my thoughts, my notes and my family memoirs to keep.